StevenGolovkine/FDApy/README.rst

 The documentation is available `here <https://fdapy.readthedocs.io/en/stable/>`__, which included detailled information about API references and several examples presenting the different functionalities.

-The documentation of the latest version can be found at `here <https://fdapy.readthedocs.io/en/latest/>`__

 Installation
 ============

-Up to now, *FDApy* is availlable in Python 3.9 on any Linux platforms.
+Up to now, *FDApy* is availlable in Python 3.10 on any Linux platforms.
 The stable version can be installed via `PyPI <https://pypi.org/project/FDApy/>`_:

 .. code::